jonasbee/project-1/README.md

 - adding removing classes: made me manipulate the HTML element directly through JavaScript

 - different behavior on first loading of the page compared to when resetting values: forced the player to reload ("Stop" the game), before playing again

+- having the function auto-join tiles of same value that emerged through joining: created "combined" class, which gets added to the tile div as soon as a tile got joined within a movement.
+Before every joining "combined" class is checked.